 - Implement the Western JLMA Neighborhood, Purcellville JLMA Rural Neighborhood, and Leesburg JLMA Residential Neighborhood Place Types of the General Plan; - Reinforce existing development patterns in the adjacent towns to the maximum extent feasible; - Ensure the type and scale of development is consistent with the JLMA that is serving as a gateway to the towns; - Encourage an appropriate mix of residential and nonresidential land uses; - In the JLMA-1 and JLMA-2 Zoning Districts, provide a variety of dwelling unit and lot sizes; - In the JLMA-3 Zoning District, provide for a combination low density rural residential uses and limited agricultural and related businesses in a rural setting that is easily distinguishable from the adjacent town; - Reduce the need for automobile trips; minimize the need for additional road improvements; and encourage walking to employment, shopping, and public facilities; and - Implement jointly adopted area plans, where applicable. - A. Applicability.
-The JLMA Zoning Districts are must be located within the Western JLMA Neighborhood, Purcellville JLMA Rural Neighborhood, and or Leesburg JLMA Residential Neighborhood Place Types as shown on the JLMA Place Types Map in the General Plan.
-Expansion of the JLMA-1, JLMA-2, and JLMA-3 Zoning Districts beyond the existing JLMA boundaries is not permitted after the adoption date of this Zoning Ordinance December 13, 2023. - B. Uses Regulations.
+The JLMA Zoning Districts must be located within the Western JLMA Neighborhood, Purcellville JLMA Rural Neighborhood, or Leesburg JLMA Residential Neighborhood Place Types as shown on the JLMA Place Types Map in the General Plan.
+Expansion of the JLMA-1, JLMA-2, and JLMA-3 Zoning Districts beyond the existing JLMA boundaries is not permitted after December 13, 2023. - B. Uses Regulations.
 Refer to Table 3.02.03 for uses allowed in the JLMA-1, JLMA-2, and JLMA-3 Zoning Districts. - C. Dimensional Standards.
-Refer to Table 2.05.01-1 for required dimensional standards.
-(Figure 2.05.01-1).
+Refer to Table 2.05.01-1 for required dimensional standards (Figure 2.05.01-1).

-Table 2.05.01-1.
-JLMA-1, JLMA-2, and JLMA-3 Zoning District Dimensional Standards

 Standard JLMA-1 JLMA-2 JLMA-3

-Den Density Requirements
+Density Requirements

 1 Residential Density (max.)
-1 dwelling unit per 40,000 sf 1.2 dwelling units per 40,000 sf. with ADUs 1 1 dwelling unit per 20,000 sf 1.2 dwelling unit per 20,000 sf. with ADUs 1 1 dwelling unit per 3 acres 1.2 dwelling unit per 3 acres with ADUs 1
+1 dwelling unit per 40,000 sf 1.2 dwelling units per 40,000 sf. with ADUs 1 dwelling unit per 20,000 sf 1.2 dwelling unit per 20,000 sf. with ADUs 1 dwelling unit per 3 acres 1.2 dwelling unit per 3 acres with ADUs

-Lot Lot Requirements
+Lot Requirements

 2 Lot Size (min.)
 20,000 sf 10,000 sf 20,000 sf

 3 Lot Width (min.)
 50 ft 50 ft 60 ft

-Setback Requirements ^{2, 3}
+Set back Requirements

 4 Front Yard (min.)
 35 ft 15 ft On arterial road: 35 ft On collector road: 25 ft On other roads: 15 ft

 5 Side Yard (min.)
 9 ft 8 ft 10 ft

 6 Rear Yard (min.)
 25 ft 25 ft 25 ft

-Building Requirements
+Bui ding Requirements

 7 Lot Coverage (max.)
-25% 40% 25%, but only 10% may be used for residential or non-residential structures excluding agricultural and horticultural structures not open to the public
+25% 40% 25%, but only 10% may be used for residential or non- residential structures excluding agricultural and horticultural structures not open to the public

 8 Building Height (max.)
-40 ft 40 ft 40 ft4
+40 ft 40 ft 40 ft

+ft = TAB AD Exc LE KEY: feet, sf = square feet, min. = minimu LE NOTES: Js must be provided pursuant to See ept when a greater Road Corridor Se back and yard requirements may be ction 9.01. etback or Buffer is required by Secti